bigmangotree/bigmangotree.github.io/docs/SUPPORT.md

 ## Community

-Join our \[Discord] (optional link) to ask quick questions, share setups, or help other users.
+Join our \[Discord](https://discord.gg/fjB5QUDUB5) to ask quick questions, share setups, or help other users.